 Stress is something that affects athletes either positively or negatively.
 Sports psychology has the tools and techniques that help manage stress attacks, to maximize performance.

-Cognitive restructuring, rationalization of cognitive distortions, changing negative thoughts into positive ones and learning techniques for stress management is the assistance offered by the expert scientist to the athlete in order to have the desired effect.
+Cognitive restructuring, rationalization of cognitive distortions, changing negative thoughts into positive ones, and learning techniques for stress management is the assistance offered by the expert scientist to the athlete to have the desired effect.

 Continuously Managing Stress for Peak Performance